aljazfrancic/crypto-sniping-bot/docs/security.md

 # 🔒 Security Guide

-This guide covers the comprehensive security features implemented in the Crypto Sniping Bot enterprise edition to protect your funds and trading operations.
+This guide covers the comprehensive security features implemented in the Crypto Sniping Bot to protect your funds and trading operations.

 ## 🛡️ Security Architecture